gulp-sourcemaps/gulp-sourcemaps/README.md

 - `sourceRoot`

-  Set the path where the source files are hosted (use this when `includeContent` is set to `false`).
-This is an URL (or subpath) relative to the source map, not a local file system path.
-If you have sources in different subpaths, an absolute path (from the domain root) pointing to the source file root is recommended, or define it with a function.
+  Set the location where the source files are hosted (use this when `includeContent` is set to `false`).
+This is usually a URL (or an absolute URL path), not a local file system path.
+  By default the source root is '' or in case `destPath` is set, the relative path from the source map to the source base directory (this should work for many dev environments).
+  If a relative path is used (empty string or one starting with a `.`), it is interpreted as a path relative to the destination.
+The plugin rewrites it to a path relative to each source map.

   Example:
   ```javascript